 3.4 Anti-epileptic drug usage

-The number of patient follow up data reduced with increasing time post-surgery, and therefore, total drug consumption was calculated per capita (Figure 4).
+Patient follow up data reduced with increasing time post-surgery, and therefore, total drug consumption was calculated per capita (Figure 4).
 The mean number of AEDs pre-surgery was 2.35, at last clinic appointment this figure had dropped to 1.83, a reduction of 22%.
 Of the 20 patients who stopped AEDs entirely, only three remained seizure free with the remaining 17 restarting AED treatment.
 Of the three seizure-free patients, two stopped their AEDs, having previously taken 1500mg of levetiracetam and 300mg of pregabalin respectively.
 Both stopped medication one year post-surgery and had follow up at three and five years post operatively.
 The third patient attempted to come off medication at four years but unfortunately relapsed on this attempt and restarted carbamazapine.
 After a second attempt at medication reduction they remained seizure free at follow up, 13 years after surgery.
 Of the remaining 54 patients, 33 (61%) were on a reduced total AED load compared to pre-surgery, 13 were on the same and eight were on a greater AED load.

 3.5 Postal survey

 Of the 84 patients identified, 34 (40%) completed questionnaires.
-Results are surmised in table 2.
+Results are summarized in table 2.